wh7r4bb17/AppSettings/wh7r4bb17.AppSettings/docs/readme.md

 The Settings Manger can Set the Values as strings and get the Values as string, bool, int, double, long an byte.

-The class is provided in .NET Standard 2.0 and .NET Framework 4.8 / 4.8.1.
+The class is provided in .NET Framework 4.8 / 4.8.1, .NET 8.0 and .NET Standard 2.0.

 ## License